mjcarley/nbi/README.md

 # Installation

+If you need to install everything required for NBI, you may find the `install-nbi` script, in this directory a helpful start.
+It downloads, and compiles the various components of NBI and installs them in a subdirectory of your home directory.
+It may need modifying for your installation, depending on your setup.
+Otherwise, the sequence of installation is broken down as follows.

 You need to install the BLAS wrapper separately before installing NBI or its dependencies, as it is used by a number of different dependencies of NBI.